Resource theoretic efficacy of the single copy of a two-qubit entangled state in a sequential network: Witnessing entanglement by sequential observers

-with $0 < p \leq 1$ are shared between the three pairs of parties.
-Now, we would like to evaluate the total amount of entanglement (denoted by $\eta$) that is necessary in the non-sequential measurement scenario for the detectability in the non-sequential measurement scenario given by, $D^{\text{NS}} = \sum_{i=1}^{3} \text{Tr}\Big[W^{(\xi_{i},\lambda_{i})} \, \rho_{\text{W}} \Big]$ being equal to the maximum detectability in the sequential measurement scenario denoted by $D^{\text{S}}_{\text{max}}$, when the RoM for each party (and, hence, the total RoM) in the sequential measurement case is equal to that in the non-sequential measurement case.
-Since, $D^{\text{S}}$ = $D^{\text{S}}_{\text{max}}$ in the sequential measurement scenario is achieved for $\xi_{1}=\lambda_{1}=0.73$, $\xi_{2}=\lambda_{2}=0.80$, and $\xi_{3}=\lambda_{3}=1$, we consider that the different parties in the non-sequential measurement scenario perform unsharp measurements with respective sharpness parameters given by, $\xi_{1}=\lambda_{1}=0.73$, $\xi_{2}=\lambda _{2}=0.80$, and $\xi_{3}=\lambda_{3}=1$.
-With these values of the sharpness parameter, the condition, $D^{\text{NS}} = D^{\text{S}}_{\text{max}}$ implies that $p=0.58$.
-For $p=0.58$, the concurrence of the Werner state $\rho_{\text{W}}$ is given by $C(\rho_{\text{W}})=\dfrac{1}{2}(3p-1)=0.37$.
-Since, a total of three copies of $\rho_{\text{W}}$ is involved in the non-sequential measurement scenario, the total amount of entanglement $\eta$ necessary in the non-sequential case is given by $\eta = 3 C(\rho_{\text{W}}) = 1.12$.
-On the other hand, only $1$ ebit is sufficient in the sequential measurement scenario for achieving $D^{\text{S}}_{\text{max}}$ as only one copy of the maximally entangled state is involved.
-Hence, for achieving the same amount of detectability in the sequential and the non-sequential measurement scenarios with the resourcefulness of the measurements by any observer being equal in both the scenarios (i.e., when the RoM of any observer is equal in b oth scenarios), the non-sequential measurement scenario needs greater amount of initial entanglement compared to the sequential measurement scenario.
+On the other hand, only $1$ ebit is sufficient in the sequential measurement scenario for achieving $ D^{\text{S}}_{\text{max}}$ as only one copy of the maximally entangled state is involved.
+Hence, for achieving the same amount of detectability in the sequential and the non-sequential measurement scenarios with the total resourcefulness of the measurements being equal in both the scenarios, the non-sequential measurement scenario needs greater amount of entanglement compared to the sequential measurement scenario.
 This result is summarized in Table \ref{tab1}.
 This demonstrates a resource theoretic advantage of the sequential measurement scenario over the non-sequential measurement scenario.